New Seahawks linebacker Uchenna Nwosu ready for ‘legit fan base’ in Seattle

 And yes, that means Nwosu, listed at 6-2, 251, will have to drop into coverage every once in a while — he did so on 56 of 781 snaps last season, a career high.
 And in what might have been his most impressive play of last season, he leapt to intercept a Patrick Mahomes pass in a December game on a play in which he wasn’t dropping but simply sniffed out a screen pass and changed direction quickly, a game the Chargers lost in overtime.

-“You can see we put together a different group is what’s happened,” coach Pete Carroll said of the line at the NFL league meetings last week.
+“You can see we put together a different group is what’s happened,” Carroll said of the line at the NFL league meetings last week.
 “Getting Uchenna was really a big deal to us.
 Seeing the development of Darrell (Taylor) was important to us.
 We thought that we could make a shift there.

 “I hope you can see that the combination of what we’ve done with (free agent signee) Quinton (Jefferson) coming in and also Shelby (Harris, acquired in the Russell Wilson trade).
 There’s a whole group there that we’re really excited about that gives us a different kind of flavor and a complement to the big guys that we like playing in the early downs.
 So it’s really those four guys, plus the ability to move that thing around, Alton Robinson as well, and we’ll see how that all fits.”